bio4j/dynamograph/docs/Architecture.md

 ##### Parsing/gathering data

 This phase is responsible for parsing data located in source files and storing them in an intermediate format.
-At begining files with data are parsed into singleElements which are further processed to the universal representation.
+At beginning files with data are parsed into singleElements which are further processed to the universal representation.
 This step is specific for type of dataset - in other words for each of dataset this phase should be different.

 ##### Uploading data to DynamoDB